 A student may be considered for gifted services once a year.

-- All other APS students with a referral submitted by April 1.
+- Spring screening for all other APS students with a referral submitted by April 1.

 Students must be enrolled in Arlington Public Schools (K-12) to be considered for gifted services.

 APS does universal screening in 6th grade for students who are new to APS to create an automatic screening pool.
 These students will be screened for gifted services unless parents opt out of this process.
 In addition, teachers at every grade level work with the Resource Teacher for the Gifted to refer students for the screening process.

 A student is referred to the gifted services eligibility process based on one or more of the following criteria:

 - a need for services beyond that provided by the general education program of studies instructional program

 - digital portfolios that show growth over time; student products/work samples